Cats love elevation, and I decided DIY cat shelves were the way to go because the really nice ones are priced around $100 for one shelf.

-- Next, using leftover carpet from replacing it on my steps, I used a box cutter to cut pieces of carpet for each shelf.
-Each piece covered the step, but also leaft enough room to attach the bracket on the bottom.
+Next, using leftover carpet from replacing it on my steps, I used a box cutter to cut pieces of carpet for each shelf.
+Each piece covered the step, but also left enough room to attach the bracket on the bottom.

-- To reinforced the carpet, I used an industrial stapler.
+To reinforce the carpet, I used an industrial stapler.

-- To hang, I screwed most brackets and at least one of the brackets on the larger shelves into the wall studs.
+To hang my DIY cat shelves, I screwed most brackets and at least one of the brackets on the larger shelves into the wall studs.